 Seeding and leeching, that’s how Torrenting works.
 Due to the fact that the whole Torrenting process is based on file sharing, a torrent user is eligible to seed and leech.
 This means that, just like you can download a file from others, you are most likely able to upload one for others to take as well.
 The file you leeched (downloaded) came from a swarm of different sources, and your file will be seeded (sent) to other Torrent users.
-Midst the file sharing process, is the client software that manages users’ connections to seed and leech files.
+Midst the file sharing process is the client software that manages users’ connections to seed and leech files.

 How Would You Get Caught Torrenting?

 Believe it or not, there are businesses monitoring/protecting copyrighted material, and they go by the name of “Copyright Trolls”.
-The IP addresses of those torrenting are visible and detectable to those using a Torrenting client software.
+The IP addresses of those torrenting are visible and detectable to those using Torrenting client software.
 All that Internet Service Providers and copyright trolls have to do is monitor the activity of those who download or upload material through their IP addresses.

 What Happens If You Get Caught?

 Relax.
 Chances of you going to court for torrenting are slim, however, you would wish matters were handled at court once you discover the outrageous fines of copyright infringement.
-The degree in which penalties are issued varies depending on the country’s laws and the material accessed.
+The degree to which penalties are issued varies depending on the country’s laws and the material accessed.

 The ISP will send you a letter demanding that you stop your torrenting activities.
 Your connection speed will suffer as a consequence of your unfavorable practices.
-In extreme cases, other countries issue a three prison sentence and unbelievably huge fines.
+In extreme cases, other countries issue a three-year prison sentence and unbelievably huge fines.